adamcobabe/mrv/doc/source/tools.rst

 tmrvUI
 ======
 Runs UI specific tests.
-For this to work, you must supply a path to the maya binary you want to run the User Interface tests at ``mrv.test.maya.ui`` in.
+For this to work, you must supply a path to the maya binary which should run the User Interface tests in the ``mrv.test.maya.ui`` package.

 **Sample Usage**::